Don’t miss out on a safe harbor 401(k) for 2024! The deadline to sign up with Employee Fiduciary is September 16th.

 The non-HCE average can be based on current or prior year contribution rates.

-The ACP test uses the same methodology as the ADP to test matching and voluntary after-tax contributions for nondiscrimination.
+The ACP test uses the same methodology as the ADP test to compare the employer matching contributions and voluntary after-tax contributions of HCEs and NHCEs for nondiscrimination.

 SH_LearnMore_LightBlue